Legislative Assembly of Ontario: History

 Members of the Legislative Assembly of Ontario convene in 1871.

 The Legislative Assembly was established by the British North America Act, 1867 (later re-titled Constitution Act, 1867), which dissolved the Province of Canada into two new provinces, with the portion then called Canada West becoming Ontario.

-As such, the 1st Parliament of Ontario was one of the three legislative bodies succeeding the Legislative Assembly of the Province of Canada's 8th Parliament.
+As such, the 1st Parliament of Ontario was one of the three legislative bodies succeeding the Legislative Assembly of the Province of Canada's 8th Parliament (the other two being the Parliament of Canada and the Quebec National Assembly.)

 The first election in 1867 produced a tie between Conservatives led by John Sandfield Macdonald and the Liberals led by Archibald McKellar.
 Macdonald led a coalition government with the support of moderate Liberals.
 John Stevenson served as the first speaker for the assembly.
 Its first session ran from September 3, 1867, until February 25, 1871, just prior to the 1871 general election.

 The Legislature has been unicameral since its inception, with the Assembly currently having 124 seats (increased from 107 as of the 42nd Ontario general election) representing electoral districts ("ridings") elected through a first-past-the-post electoral system across the province.

 In 1938, the title of Member of the Legislative Assembly was officially changed to Member of Provincial Parliament.
 Previously, multiple terms were unofficially used in the media and in the Legislature.

 Ontario uses the same boundaries as those at the federal level for its Legislative Assembly in Southern Ontario, while seats in Northern Ontario correspond to the federal districts that were in place before the 2004 adjustment.
 Ontario had separate provincial electoral districts prior to 1999.

+In 2020, the Legislative Assembly brought in a tradition that on every first Monday of a month, the members will sing the Royal anthem of Canada "God Save the King" and the national anthem "O Canada".

-Members had the option to address the Speaker and conduct official debates in either English or French, until March 2024, when members were allowed to "to also address the Speaker in an Indigenous language spoken in Canada", in addition to French and English.
+Members had the option to address the Speaker and conduct official debates in either English or French, until March 2024, when members were allowed "to also address the Speaker in an Indigenous language spoken in Canada", in addition to French and English.
 They are asked to let the clerk know in advance, to allow for translation and interpretation services to prepare.
 The first person to do so was Sol Mamakwa, MPP for Kiiwetinoong, speaking in Anishininiimowin, also known as Oji-Cree, on May 28th that year.

+Operations

+Officers

+References of officers in relations to the legislative assembly may be in reference to: